-The trip meters record the distance traveled by the ATV on each trip if reset before each trip.
-To reset a trip meter, select the trip meter 1 or trip meter 2 mode.
-Press and hold the MODE button on the instrument cluster until the total changes to 0.
+The trip meter records the distance traveled by the ATV if reset before each trip.
+To reset, select the trip meter mode.
+Press and hold the MODE button until the meter resets to zero.
 In the Rider Information Center, the trip meter display contains a decimal point, but the odometer displays without a decimal point.